MicrosoftLearning/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M03L01_Forms.md

 1. Click **Play**.

-1. Close the app designer.
+1. Click around and interact with your Environmental Project Delivery app before closing the app and app designer windows.

 1. Click **Done**.